PlaThyme/PlaThyme/README.md

 This project and everyone participating in it is governed by PlaThyme [Code of Conduct](https://github.com/PlaThyme/PlaThyme/blob/main/CODE_OF_CONDUCT.md).
 All contributors are required to follow it.

+# Work Summary
+Who did what?
+Here's a list of things each of us worked on:
+## Michael Fulton
+* Built server back end for the website
+  * Made base server routing, socket creation and base events: Including, but not limited to the creation of communication channels, and managing of data for game rooms.
+Creating game objects and designing layout for front - back end communications.
+  * Built Game API: Designed game object for each game to extend along with its base methods.
+So each game when made past the first one would have an easy interface with the front ends using socket.io, and keeping the index.js file clean of game specific code.
+* Built the game room components, along with the player tracker, score tracker, and chat room, both front and back end for these parts.
+* Draw The Word: Built out the majority of the back end / event structure for the game, as well as the front end logic to sync the events with the back end across clients.
+Also built the scoring / chat detection components.
+* Enigma Breaker: Built the entire game from scratch, both front end and back end.
+The one exception is the CSS for the graph paper which was created by a friend, Ken.
+Did get some troubleshooting and playtesting help from some of my co-workers, as described in the game's readme.
+The game is inspired by illeo's Decrypto, but none of their assets, materials, or terminology were used in its creation.
+* Documentation: Helped write the base readme.
+Created the documentation for how to build a game's back end and integrate it into our project.
+* Testing:
+  * Created the unit testing structure in the server folder.
+  * Performed extensive playtesting of EnigmaBreaker, and the Draw The Word game, as well as the landing page.
+This assisted in creating many of the issues found in the tracker, as real user experience, and feedback was taken to inform decisions.
+* Deployment: Handled prepping the project for deploying, as well as actually did the deploying to Heroku.

 # Licence

 [MIT Licence](https://github.com/PlaThyme/PlaThyme/blob/main/LICENSE)